lukeorth/lugo/lugo/content/posts/maze-generation.md

 walls = [true, true, false, true]    // top, right, left: |¯|
 {{</highlight >}}

-While the above approach works, I've decided to deviate from this and use bit arrays instead---for two reasons:
+While the above approach works, I've decided to deviate and use bit arrays instead---for two reasons:

 1. **Memory Savings.**  Boolean values consume an entire byte of memory.
-This may come as a surprise to some---after all, wouldn't a single bit suffice?
+This might come as a surprise to some---after all, wouldn't a single bit suffice?
 Yes... but, because our CPUs are optimized to read and write in bytes, processing data smaller than this is not efficient.
-Thankfully, there is a way to bypass this limitation by converting our boolean values into bits and stuffing them into a byte---specifically a `uint8`.
-This is referred to as a bit array, and (in our case) it will reduce the memory requirements by $ 4\times $ without impacting efficiency.
+Thankfully, there is a way to bypass this limitation by converting our boolean values into bits and stuffing them into a byte---specifically a `uint8` data type.
+This is referred to as a bit array, and (in our case) it will reduce our memory usage by $ 4\times $ without decreasing efficiency.
 2. **Speed.**  The `walls` array serves several functions within our program, including providing input to our algorithm.
 If the algorithm isn't aware of which walls exist, it can't determine which cells to visit next.
 If we choose to represent our walls with boolean arrays, we restrict this logic to *if-then* statements.
 These in turn can create branches in our compiled code, resulting in unpredictability and reduced performance.
-By using bit arrays instead, we can expand our options to include bitwise operations.
-These allow our algorithm to use mathematical operations to predictably (but still conditionally) execute program logic---bolstering performance.
+By using a bit array instead, we can expand our options to include bitwise operations.
+These allow our algorithm to use mathematical operations to predictably (but still conditionally) execute program logic, thereby bolstering performance.

-With that rationale out of the way, let's now turn our attention to the implementation.
-I believe the following chart should be sufficient for this.
+With these explanations out of the way, let's now turn our attention to the specific data format we'll be using.
+Hopefully the following chart will suffice.

 {{< highlight text >}}
 BITS     INTEGER     WALLS                     EXAMPLE